 Grading Components final course grade

-Regular exams (dates specified by the instructor) 50-60 %
+3 or more Lecture Exams (dates specified by the instructor) 50 – 60%

-Tests will show evidence of the extent to which students meet lecture-based course objectives.
+Lecture exams will show evidence of the extent to which students meet lecture-based course objectives.

-Lab Exam 20-30 %
+3 or more Lab Exams (dates specified by the instructor) 20 – 30%

-Tests will show evidence of the extent to which students meet laboratory-based course objectives.
+Lab exams will show evidence of the extent to which students meet laboratory-based course objectives.

-Final Exam 20-30 %
+Final Exam 20 – 30%

-The comprehensive final exam will examine the extent to which students comprehend both lecture and laboratory course objectives.
+The comprehensive final exam will examine the extent to which students have synthesized all course material and have achieved both lecture and laboratory course objectives.

 Note: The instructor will provide specific weights, which lie in the above-given ranges, for each of the grading components at the beginning of the semester.